grafana/k6-docs/docs/sources/v0.50.x/set-up/set-up-distributed-k6/usage/extensions.md

 title: Extensions
 ---

-# Extensions
+# Use k6-operator with k6 extensions

-By default, the operator will use `grafana/k6:latest` as the container image for the test jobs.
+By default, the k6 operator uses `grafana/k6:latest`, or the latest version of k6, as the container image for the test jobs.

-If you want to use [extensions](https://grafana.com/docs/k6/<K6_VERSION>/extensions/) built with [xk6](https://github.com/grafana/xk6) you'll need to create your own image and override the `image` property on the `TestRun` Kubernetes resource.
+If you want to use k6 [extensions](https://grafana.com/docs/k6/<K6_VERSION>/extensions/) built with [xk6](https://github.com/grafana/xk6), you'll need to create your own image and override the `image` property on the `TestRun` Kubernetes resource.

-For example, create a `Dockerfile` with the following content:
+For example, this is a `Dockerfile` that builds a k6 binary with the `xk6-output-influxdb` extension:

 ```Dockerfile
 # Build the k6 binary with the extension
 FROM golang:1.20 as builder

 RUN go install go.k6.io/xk6/cmd/xk6@latest

 # For our example, we'll add support for output of test metrics to InfluxDB v2.
 # Feel free to add other extensions using the '--with ...'.
 RUN xk6 build \